ximenasandoval/poisson_regression/README.md

 ## Want to know more about it?
 Curious about the Poisson Regression?
 I got you!
 You can fin the full explanation on my [blog](https://ximenasandoval.github.io/) (**to be published**)

-By the way, thanks for passing by :sparkles:
+By the way, thanks for passing by :sparkles: :two_hearts: